Festive DIY Mod Podge Christmas Pots

 holly napkins on terra cotta pots with mod podge

-Up today is a fun project that I wasn’t actually going to share on the blog…because it’s a repeat of a craft I showed you last spring.
+Up today is a fun project that I wasn’t actually going to share on the blog…because it’s a repeat of a craft I showed you in the spring.
 However, about halfway through the process, I changed my mind!

 I’m talking about Mod Podge and terra cotta pots.
 I made the pots featured here today as gifts for some friends.
 I love the way they turned out, and I know you like unique gift-giving ideas.
 The plan is to fill them with little bags of cookies or candy, so the pot becomes part of the gift.
 More on that later.